linkarzu/linkarzu.github.io/_tabs/about.md

 - [YouTube (subscribe MF, subscribe)](https://www.youtube.com/@linkarzu){:target="\_blank"}
 - [Ko-Fi](https://ko-fi.com/linkarzu/goal?g=6){:target="\_blank"}

-## All links in the video description

-- The following links will be in the YouTube video description:
-  - Each one of the videos shown
-  - A link to this blogpost

 ## How do you manage your passwords?

 - I've tried many different password managers in the past, I've switched from